 Wastewater treatment plants (WWTP) need to perform at or above their design performance -i.e., they must achieve at least their design pathogen removals.
-However, due to the difficulty and expense of monitoring WWTP effluents for pathogens (here, noroviruses), especially in low- and middle-income countries, recourse must be made to assessing WWTP performance by the removal of fecal coliforms.23
+However, due to the difficulty and expense of monitoring WWTP effluents for pathogens (here, noroviruses), especially in low- and middle-income countries, recourse must be made to assessing WWTP performance by the removal of fecal coliforms (see section B.1 of Annex B).

-In the case of unrestricted irrigation, in order to ensure continuous protection of consumer health, a Hazard Analysis Critical Control Point (HACCP) system should be put in place to monitor the efficacy of post-treatment or non-treatment health-protection control measures.8.
+In the case of unrestricted irrigation, in order to ensure continuous protection of consumer health, a Hazard Analysis Critical Control Point (HACCP) system should be put in place to monitor the efficacy of post-treatment or non-treatment health-protection control measures (section B.2 of Annex B).